reemaamhaz/StellAR/README.md

 StellAR began as a group project between six 2020 Harvard Summer School Students studying Agile Software Development: Morgan Hulsey (Scrum Master),  Lily Nguyen (Product Owner), Reema Amhaz (Dev), Nitya Pandeti (Dev), Bear Kruz (Dev), Polina Ibragimova (Dev).
 The concept of an AR education app was fully realised by Reema Amhaz (NYU Class of '21) and Bear Kruz (USYD Class of '22) in the 2 months following completion of the course.
 The original GitHub Repository can be found [here](https://github.com/nbpandeti/the-sinister-six).

 💫 **#Fact:**
-The StellAR App Icon was shot by Reema Amhaz in NYC on the 05/09/20 using her xxxxxx Telescope!
+The StellAR App Icon was shot by Reema Amhaz in NYC on the 05/09/20 using her telescope!